 Earned Minutes = Actual Parts * Ideal Cycle Time / 60

-Planned Minutes are the number of planned minutes within a Pitch, Shift, Day, or Week.
+Available Minutes are the number of minutes available for production during a Pitch, Shift, Day, or Week after planned changeover time is removed.